-This is a calculus-based applied statistics course intended for life science, pre-medicine and environmental science students.
+This is a calculus-based applied statistics course intended for students in the life sciences, health sciences, environmental sciences and information sciences.
 The course will ensure competence in using the statistical techniques necessary for their courses within these scientific disciplines, along with the foundational probability theory upon which the techniques are based.
-These include tests and confidence intervals for a difference in means or proportions, tests for goodness of fit and independence of variables, simple and multiple linear regression and logistic regression, and analysis of variance.
+These include tests and confidence intervals for a difference in means or proportions, tests for goodness of fit and independence of variables, simple and multiple linear regression, and analysis of variance.
 Students will analyze real data using the R statistical package.
-Further topics include discrete and continuous probability distributions on one or more random variables, point estimation theory, the central limit theorem, and maximum likelihood estimation.
+Further topics include discrete and continuous probability distributions on random variables, point estimation theory, the central limit theorem, and maximum likelihood estimation.
+This course is offered in semester 1 and in semester 2.